sharontherese/latin-mass-funeral/config/_default/content/texts.md

 Biretta Books offers a Latin-English booklet for Latin Mass weddings: [https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/](https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/ "https://www.birettabooks.com/for-the-faithful/latin-english-booklet-missal-for-nuptial-mass/")

-The TLM wedding mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the groom and bride.
+The Latin Mass wedding mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the groom and bride.
 It’s in two parts: 1) the Rite of Marriage, and 2) the Mass itself.

 # The Rite of Marriage